daaf/js-boilerplate/README.md

 3. Create the new repo:
    `gh repo create <project name> --template https://github.com/daaf/js-boilerplate.git`.

-4. From the project directory, pull from the remote repo on GitHub: `git pull origin master`
+4. From the project directory, pull from the remote repo on GitHub: `git pull origin master`.

 5. Rename the project in **package.json** and **package-lock.json**.

 6. Install dev dependencies:
    `npm install`.

-7. Delete this readme :grin:
+7. Delete this readme :grin:.